gsanou/sifr_project_java_ontology_processing/README.md

   2. Create a TDB repository with the target ontology files
   3. Create a TDB repository with the mappings
   4. Modify configuration parameters in src/main/resources/config.properties to specify the source/target/mappings repository and the database access credentials.
-  5. Run the org.sifrproject.cli.OntologyCUIProcessor class, by specifying the output file extention, the format and the path to the ontology file to enritch.
+  5. Run the org.sifrproject.cli.cui.OntologyCUIProcessor class, by specifying the output file extention, the format and the path to the ontology file to enritch.